-Developed in the early 1990’s as a safer and cheaper alternative to In-Vitro Fertilization (IVF), In Vitro Maturation (IVM) is revolutionary fertility treatment.
+Developed in the early 1990s as a safer and cheaper alternative to In-Vitro Fertilization (IVF), In Vitro Maturation (IVM) is a revolutionary fertility treatment.
 There is a notable difference between IVM and IVF.
-IVF uses a course of medications to bring a patient’s eggs to maturity before removing them from the ovary.
+IVF uses a course of medications to bring a woman’s eggs to maturity before removing them from the ovary.
 IVM, on the other hand, recovers the eggs when still immature and brings them to maturity in the laboratory.

 Who is Eligible for this Treatment?

 Not all women will be eligible for the IVM treatment.
 The women who will typically benefit most include: